LinnaIkae/SokobanAI/README.md

 -->Multiple ways of solving a generic Sokoban maze with different algorithms and machine learning methods.

--->There will also be a way to visualize the solving process with SFML.
+-->Visualizing the solving process step by step with SFML.

 Different kinds of search algorithms to implement:
   -DFS